Richard E. Holmes: Early life and education

-Richard E. Holmes was born in Chicago, Illinois to Horace and Minnie Holmes on February 17, 1944.
+Holmes was born in Chicago, Illinois, to Horace and Minnie Holmes on February 17, 1944.
 He had three older brothers.
 When Richard was 18 months old, he and his brothers were taken to Mississippi by their mother when the parents separated.
 They settled in Starkville, Mississippi, with Eliza Hunter, a family friend Holmes would consider his "grandmother."
 Mrs. Hunter promoted education, hard work, honesty, and religion for the boys, teaching them that "being poor and black was no reason for failure."

 Before Mrs. Hunter died in 1956 at the age of 86, she arranged for Holmes (then age 12) to live with Dr. Douglas Conner and his wife.
 He was a local Starkville physician, African-American community leader and civil rights activist.
 Conner became Holmes' godfather and life mentor, encouraging the youth to stay in school and study hard.

 When Holmes graduated in 1963 from Starkville's black-only Henderson High School, Dr. Conner sent him to Wiley College.
 Holmes took pre-med courses during the two years he studied there.
 Wiley is a private, historically black college in Marshall, Texas; many of its students and faculty were active in the civil rights movement in Texas.

 Civil rights leaders James L. Farmer, Sr. and his son James Farmer (who was director of CORE when Holmes was at Wiley) both had connections to Wiley.
 Holmes was influenced by mentors who exemplified the philosophy of persistent but conservative, gradual expansion of civil rights, along with the need for racial reconciliation.